shynline/ktorchannel/README.md

 ```
 class MyConsumer: WebSocketConsumer(){}
 ```
-Each connection came with an ID which is unique for every connection that made through entire system The ID will change on each connect and it's accessible through consumer's property `channel`.
+Each connection came with an ID which is unique for every connection that made through entire system.

+The ID will change on each connect event and it's accessible through consumer's property `channel`.

 The consumer provides a hand full of callbacks that you can override if you need to